 At the same time, we are small enough to maintain a close intellectual community that fosters collaboration between faculty and students.
 One of our greatest assets is our commitment to the school as a collectivity.
 Although faculty and students specialize in sub-areas, we have consciously worked to create an environment that transcends our different areas and perspectives.
 Intellectually, this means we encourage work that bridges and combines different substantive or theoretical interests.
 Interpersonally, we foster a supportive and collegial atmosphere.
 Faculty are very accessible to students, and many publish articles with students.
 Our vitality as a community is most evident in our highly successful brown-bag colloquium series, which brings the entire unit together every Friday at noon for lunch and intellectual nourishment.

 The Ph.D. in sociology at the University of Arizona is intended to be a professional research degree.
-This program of study prepares students well for careers in sociology, and we have been very successful in placing our graduate students in good positions.
-In addition to course work, students are expected to gain professional experience through participation in research, both independently and in conjunction with faculty members.
-Students are encouraged to become familiar with all stages of the research process, from conception to publication.
+This program of study prepares you well for careers in sociology.
+In addition to course work, you are expected to gain professional experience through participation in research, both independently and in conjunction with faculty members.
+You are encouraged to become familiar with all stages of the research process, from conception to publication.
 Most students also gain training and experience in teaching sociology at the undergraduate level.

-UA sociology admits students who intend to complete a doctoral degree.
+We admit students who intend to complete a doctoral degree.
 We do not offer a terminal M.A. program, although our doctoral students do earn an M.A. during their path to the Ph.D.
 Students begin graduate study in the master's program and enter the doctoral program once they have fulfilled the requirements for the M.A. degree and been recommended for doctoral study by their M.A.
 Committee.
 The master's work provides a basis for advanced study, both in coursework and in experience conducting original research.
-The master's program takes two years to complete, and consists of a core curriculum plus elective substantive course work.
-The first year of graduate study provides rigorous training in the fundamentals of sociological inquirty.
-Required courses in theory, research design, and statistics provide a storng foundation for advanced course work.
-Elective course work typically provides the basis for the student's master's paper, which is based on original research and suitable for publication in a professional sociology journal.